F.A.Q. -

-Looking for a truly small Pomeranian, with long flowing coat?
+Looking for a truly small Pomeranian, with a thick long flowing coat?
 Looking for the adorable Teddybear or Doll face?
-We aim for European standards which have the thick long coats, short small stature, and silly loving personalities.
+We aim for European standards which have the thick long coats, short, small stature, and silly loving personalities.
 We are your reputable home Pomeranian breeder in the TN area.
-We even allow families with young kids to own our poms!
+We even allow families with young kids and/or large dogs to own our poms!

 What We Aim For: